Chart Color Schemes

 Cannonvale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects that could impact this region.
-Notable ones include Cannonvale Business Park, Whitsunday Emergency Services Hub, Cannonvale Community Hub, and Cannonvale Manufacturing Precinct.
-The following list details those expected to be most relevant.
+AreaSearch identified 18 projects likely impacting the area.
+Notable projects are Cannonvale Business Park, Whitsunday Emergency Services Hub, Cannonvale Community Hub, and Cannonvale Manufacturing Precinct.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.